 Both relish and revel connote enjoyment, but relish takes a direct object, and revel is followed by in.

-1 Response to “To Relish Memories or To Revel In Them?”
+1 thought on “To Relish Memories or To Revel In Them?”

 Another difference between relish and revel, though a subtle one, is that revel implies enjoying something for a longer period of time than relish.
 When you relish something, your enjoyment is intense but brief; the time it would take to eat a hot dog, for example.